 Essay Writing For Homeschoolers

-It happens to every middle schooler.
-Just when they think they’ve got this whole “school thing” down, their parents up and tell them that it is time to write an essay.
+See if this scenario sounds familiar.
+Just when your student thinks they’ve got this whole “homeschool thing” down, they get an assignment that requires that they write an essay.
 “An essay??!!” they cry.
 “What is an essay??!!”

 Just the sound of it can bring a quick chill down the spine.
-Sentences they get.
-Paragraphs – – no problem.
+Sentences, they get.
+Paragraphs are no problem.
 Even the occasional short story doesn’t cause a full flop sweat.
 But an essay?
 It sounds difficult, boring, and long.
 So what can a homeschooling parent do to bring their child around (aside from smelling salts)?

 Modeling is also very important when introducing essay writing.
 Find good examples of essays that your child can read and appreciate.
-Holt and Rinehart have some excellent examples of student essays on their Elements of Literature website.
 Seeing what other students their age can accomplish with an essay is an immediate confidence booster.

-Even if your middle schooler recoils in horror at the idea of writing an essay, you can help him or her not only overcome their fears but become confident, successful young writers.
-To find out more about Time4Writing’s “Welcome To Essays”, or one of their other online writing courses, click here.
+Even if your homeschooler recoils in horror at the idea of writing an essay, you can help him or her not only overcome their fears but become confident, successful young writers.
+Find out more about each of our eight-week online homeschool essay writing course options below: